MarcosRZ/mentos-and-coke/terms.md

 # Hello

-This is a new version of terms that should trigger the pipeline
+This is a new version of terms that should trigger the pipeline.

+This is another change that should show the message in PR.